 Decorating your wedding cake with real flowers can offer an understated and chic alternative that brings a modern touch to the grand finale.

-Unlike sugar flowers, some real blooms can be beautiful--yet deadly--if ingested.
-"Don't use flowers that have a poisonous trace like lily of the valley, daffodils, or even calla lilies," advises Liz Shim, owner of New York City-based Eat Cake Be Merry.
+Unlike sugar flowers, some real blooms can be beautiful, but deadly if ingested.
+"Don't use flowers that have a poisonous trace like lily of the valley, daffodils or even calla lilies," advises Liz Shim, owner of New York City-based Eat Cake Be Merry.
 Beware of oleander and poppy, as these are also potentially deadly if ingested.

 Another guideline to work with when selecting your blooms is considering their aroma.
 Stay away from flowers with a strong odor.
 "The scent leaches into the cake.
-And trust me, it will smell better than it will taste," says Cecile Gady, owner of Cakework in San Francisco, who started out using fresh flowers in her designs 26 years ago.
-Today, she mostly works with the sugar variety.
+And trust me, it will smell better than it will taste," says Cecile Gady, former owner of Cakework in San Francisco, who started out using fresh flowers in her designs 26 years ago.

 Go for One Impactful Bloom